Compare Popular Online Crime Scene Investigation Programs

 Steps to Becoming a Crime Scene Technician

-A crime scene investigator (technician) is a law enforcement professional whose job is to collect physical evidence from crime scenes.
-They rely on their special training to classify fingerprints, analyze bloodstain patterns, and to present their findings to their peers and in court.
-Crime scene technicians are thus trained in a variety of forensic methods that help ensure the integrity of all the evidence they collect.
+A crime scene investigator or technician is a law enforcement professional who collects physical evidence from crime scenes.
+They use specialized training to analyze fingerprints, bloodstain patterns, and present findings in court.
+Crime scene technicians are skilled in various forensic methods to ensure the integrity of the evidence they collect.

 • Step 1: Education Requirements